Nov 19, 2020

 Two consensus algorithms are used in blockchains where crypto money transactions are carried out: proof-of-work and proof-of-stake.
 The primary innovation we will see with Ethereum 2.0 will be the transition of Ethereum’s existing algorithm from PoW to PoS.

 Rewarding miners or stakes to validate transactions and create new blocks is the way a blockchain generates new coins.
+If you to buy Ethereum with cash then visit Coinsfera Bitcoin shop in Istanbul.
 These rewards also encourage network users to secure the platform and avoid potential attacks.
 The current Ethereum network is protected by Proof of Work.
 To be able to validate a new transaction, miners spend both their time and heavy computing power.
 In this process, they compete with each other and try to gain Ether from each completed block, which is the native currency of Ethereum.
 The more computing power and time a miner puts in, the better their chance of completing the block.
 However, there are three main problems posed by the Proof of Work consensus mechanism that Ethereum uses.

 Ethereum’s current Proof of Work mechanism requires high-cost computing power, as we mentioned earlier.
 Therefore, only individuals and institutions with very high financial status can afford it.
 This makes the network inaccessible to everyone.
 Proof of Stake, on the other hand, will solve this problem by giving everyone the chance to contribute to the security of the platform.
 There is one entry barrier that applies to Proof of Stake.
 To qualify as validators, participants must deposit a fixed amount of cryptocurrency one week before the scheduled “genesis event.”
 This minimum staking requirement is 32 ETH for Ethereum 2.0.